Naspers: Domestic expansion (1917–1986)

-In 1917, Naspers bought the weekly Bloemfontein-based Afrikaan newspaper Het Volksblad (now Volksblad), the first expansion beyond the Cape Province for the company.
+In 1917, Die Nasionale Pers bought the weekly Bloemfontein-based Afrikaans newspaper Het Volksblad (now Volksblad), the first expansion beyond the Cape Province for the company.
+By 1924, the links to the National Party were formalised.
 In 1925, Die Volksblad started publishing daily.
 In 1937, it started Die Oosterlig in the Eastern Cape.

-Also in 1937, Nasionale Pers set up the company Voortrekkerpers in the Transvaal to support the National Party in Transvaal by publishing Die Transvaler.
+Also in 1937, Die Nasionale Pers set up the company Voortrekkerpers in the Transvaal to support the National Party in Transvaal by publishing Die Transvaler.
 Initially the Cape National Party tried to control the extremism of the National Party in the Transvaal by appointing Hendrik Verwoerd as the paper's first editor but he would side with Transvaal branch and Nationale Pers gave up editorial control in 1939.

-In order to combat the influence of Albert Hertzog in the Transvaal National Party, Nationale Pers introduced a more enlightened Sunday newspaper in 1965 in the province called the Die Beeld in competition to the Dagbreek.
+In order to combat the influence of Albert Hertzog in the Transvaal National Party, Die Nasionale Pers introduced a more enlightened Sunday newspaper in 1965 in the province called the Die Beeld in competition to the Dagbreek.
 By 1970, these two papers, the latter owned by Perskor, to merge into a paper called the Rapport managed by both groups.
-In 1965, Naspers launched their first English-language magazine Fairlady.
+In 1965, Die Nasionale Pers launched their first English-language magazine Fairlady.
 In 1974, the Afrikaans newspaper Beeld began publishing daily for the Johannesburg market.

-Naspers entered the South African general and educational book publishing markets in 1918, initially publishing exclusively in Afrikaans.
+Die Nasionale Pers entered the South African general and educational book publishing markets in 1918, initially publishing exclusively in Afrikaans.
 The company expanded to English-language titles in 1919 and Xhosa in 1922.
-Naspers spun off its book publishing operations in 1950 into a separate business, Nasionale Boekhandel.
-In 1963, Naspers recommenced educational publishing operations through subsidiary Nasou.
+It spun off its book publishing operations in 1950 into a separate business, Nasionale Boekhandel.
+In 1963, Die Nasionale Pers recommenced educational publishing operations through subsidiary Nasou.

-In 1973, Naspers took back control of Nasionale Boekhandel, before acquiring another publishing house Human & Rousseau in 1977.
-Naspers continued to develop its book publishing business during the 1980s, forming the Afrikaans-language book club Leserskring in 1979 and the English-language book club Leisure Hour.
-In 1986, Naspers acquired publisher JL van Schaik.
+In 1973, Die Nasionale Pers took back control of Nasionale Boekhandel, before acquiring another publishing house Human & Rousseau in 1977.
+The press continued to develop its book publishing business during the 1980s, forming the Afrikaans-language book club Leserskring in 1979 and the English-language book club Leisure Hour.
+In 1986, Die Nasionale Pers acquired publisher JL van Schaik.

-In 1984, Naspers acquired Drum Publications, publisher of the Sunday newspaper City Press and weekly magazines Drum and True Love & Family, titles focused on a black readership.
+In 1984, Die Nasionale Pers acquired Drum Publications, publisher of the Sunday newspaper City Press and weekly magazines Drum and True Love & Family, titles focused on a black readership.